 Now comes the fun part.
-Time to start blogging!
+Time to start craft blogging!

 BUT, what exactly are you going to write about?

-Here are a few ideas for your new craft blog:
+Here are a few ideas for your new post and craft blog:

 Create Step-by-Step Tutorials

 Crafters love tutorials.
-They not only love to see what you’ve made, but they also want to know how they can make it too.
+They love to see what you’ve made, but they also want to know the step-by-step instructions on how they can make it.

-So create tutorials on how to make awesome crafts and they will likely be a big hit with your audience.
+So post and create tutorials on how to do awesome craft projects, and they will likely be a big hit with your audience.

 Create Evergreen Articles

-One surefire way to start your blogging career off on the right foot is by creating evergreen articles for content that will stand the test of time.
+One surefire way to start your blogging journey and career off on the right foot is by creating evergreen articles for content that will stand the test of time.

-For instance, you can create reviews of supplies and equipment used in your craft.
-You can review anything that you use for your own craft projects or things that you know your readers are interested in.
+For instance, you can start craft blogging and write and create reviews of supplies and equipment used in your craft.
+You can review anything you use for your craft and DIY projects or things you know your readers are interested in, including your craft business.